As another set of stars complete I'm A Celebrity, some of the show's secrets have been revealed.

 Each celeb gets a big warning

-When casting for the show, potential celebrity campers are given a DVD to review if they've never seen it before.
+When casting for the show, potential celebrity campers are given a DVD to review if they've never seen it before - although some may not watch it!
 They're also given a 'talk of doom' by producers, in a bid to avoid quitters.

 Busk-Cowley, who penned the I’m a Celebrity...
 Get Me Out Of Here!
 The Inside Story book, said: “Every celebrity who is considering taking part is sent a pack including a DVD so they know precisely what they’re letting themselves in for.